ferborva/strongloop-prep-work/README.md

 Brief but concise.
 We will go through some of the main Events, Signals, objects and methods available to the `process` variable and checkout *child processes*.
 [Step 3 folder](https://github.com/beeva-fernandobordallo/strongloop-prep-work/tree/master/step-3) contains summaries, links, examples, ...

+### Step 4 - After a general overview, dive in

+Up until now we've gone through the node basics, fooled around with it in nodeschool.io and taken a deeper look into the process global variable.
+Now, lets get down to some business with: 'Smashing Node.js: Javascript Everywhere'.

+Reading the book we go through a general introduction to the javascript basics required for a good understanding of the book examples, node basics and standards and plenty of exercises.
+In the [Step 4 folder](https://github.com/beeva-fernandobordallo/strongloop-prep-work/tree/master/step-4) you can find a few summaries as well as working examples that the book walks you through. **Definitely worth buying!** (invest in good writing)

 ## A little on the side

 - [High level sytyle guide in Javascript](https://gist.github.com/dominictarr/2401787): always open to discussion but definitely makes good points